-The unaudited condensed consolidated financial statements as of March 31, 2024 and for the three months ended March 31, 2024 and 2023, and related notes were prepared on the basis of a going concern, which contemplates that the Company will be able to realize assets and discharge liabilities in the normal course of business.
+The unaudited condensed consolidated financial statements as of June 30, 2024 and for the six months ended June 30, 2024 and 2023, and related notes were prepared on the basis of a going concern, which contemplates that the Company will be able to realize assets and discharge liabilities in the normal course of business.

-As of March 31, 2024, the Company had cash and cash equivalents of \$55.2 million and working capital of \$10.9 million.
-The Company has historically funded its operations through internally generated cash on hand, proceeds from sales of its capital stock including the execution of SAFE Agreements, proceeds from warrant exercises, and proceeds from the issuance of bank debt.
-In the first quarter of 2024, the Company received approximately \$60.6 million in gross proceeds from warrant exercises and other equity transactions, as further described in Notes 7 and 8.
+As of June 30, 2024, the Company had cash and cash equivalents of \$31.6 million and a working capital deficit of \$1.9 million.
+The Company has historically funded its operations through internally generated cash on hand, proceeds from sales of its capital stock including the execution of SAFE Agreements, our At The Market Offering program (the "ATM" Program) with Cantor (as described below), proceeds from warrant exercises, and proceeds from the issuance of bank debt.
+For the six months ended June 30, 2024, the Company received approximately \$78.8 million in gross proceeds from warrant exercises, sales of stock under our ATM program and other equity transactions, as further described in Notes 7 and 8.

 In connection with the Business Combination as discussed in Notes 1 and 7, the Company entered into the Cantor Purchase Agreement, pursuant to which the Company may direct CFPI, at the Company's discretion, to purchase up to the lesser of (i) \$50.0 million of newly issued shares of Class A Common Stock and (ii) the "exchange cap" specified therein, subject to certain customary conditions and limitations set forth in the agreement.
-Additionally, in April 2024, the Company and Cantor entered into a Controlled Equity Offering Sales Agreement with Cantor acting as the Company's exclusive sales agent for the sale of newly issued shares of Class A Common Stock for aggregate proceeds up to \$100.0 million.
+Additionally, in April 2024, the Company and Cantor entered into a Controlled Equity Offering Sales Agreement with Cantor acting as the Company's exclusive sales agent for the sale of newly issued shares of Class A Common Stock for aggregate proceeds up to \$100.0 million, as further described in Note 7.
+During the second quarter of 2024, the Company raised approximately \$17.0 million in net proceeds pursuant to the ATM Program, followed by an additional raise of \$4.1 million in net proceeds in early July 2024.

-Management believes that the cash and cash equivalents as of March 31, 2024, and the additional liquidity available with the Cantor Purchase Agreement and Controlled Equity Offering Sales Agreement discussed in Note 7, will be sufficient to fund the short-term liquidity needs and the execution of the business plan through at least the twelve-month period from the date the financial statements are issued.
+Management believes that the cash and cash equivalents as of June 30, 2024, and the additional liquidity available with the Cantor Purchase Agreement and Controlled Equity Offering Sales Agreement discussed in Note 7, will be sufficient to fund the short-term liquidity needs and the execution of the business plan through at least the twelve-month period from the date the financial statements are issued.